-The Audit Committee Charter is available on the Corporate Governance page in the Investor Relations section of the Company's website at www.harvardbioscience.com.
+The Audit Committee Charter is available on the Corporate Governance page in the Investor Relations section of our website at www.harvardbioscience.com.
 Please note that the information contained on the Company website is not incorporated by reference in, or considered to be a part of, this Proxy Statement.